BlueJeansAndRain/NeedJS/README.md

 Features
 --------

-* Can be included as a CommonJS module, AMD module, or a simple global variable.
+* Can be included as a CommonJS or an AMD module, otherwise it will expose the `Needy` class as a global.
+* Works or can be configured to work in just about any JavaScript environment.
+    * Can be used with zero configuration in Node.js and most browsers.
+    * Uses only features from ECMAScript 3rd Edition or earlier.
+        * To resolve .json files or directory modules which use a manifest file, JSON.parse must exist.
-* Can be used on the command line to call scripts or as a REPL.
+* Can be used in the browser or as a command line utility to execute scripts or start a REPL.
-* Complies with CommonJS modules specification (1.1.1)
+* Complies with the CommonJS modules specification (1.1.1).
     * Secure (sandbox) mode only. `module.paths` and `module.uri` will not be defined.
-* Compatible with the Node.js module system.
+* Has Node.js emulation.
     * Node.js `__filename`, `__dirname`, and `global` variables are defined.
-    * Node.js core modules are not provided by this project.
-        * (planned) They will be available via the [needy-node-core](https://github.com/BlueJeansAndRain/needy-node-core) project, which will be based on the [browser-builtins](https://npmjs.org/package/browser-builtins) project which is the same project that browserify uses for browser compatible Node.js core modules.
-        * Custom core modules can also be added via the Needy `core` option.
     * Node.js-like module resolution algorithm is implemented including "node_modules" sub-directory lookup, and directory modules with or without "package.json" files.
         * 404 warnings may be displayed in a browser's console due to module resolution.
 This is not a bug, it's just the only way for the browser to determine if a file exists.
 For production, compiling is recommended.
+    * _Node.js core modules are __not__ provided by this project._
+        * _(planned)_ They will be available via the [needy-nodecore](https://github.com/BlueJeansAndRain/needy-nodecore) project, which will be based on the [browser-builtins](https://npmjs.org/package/browser-builtins) project which is the same project that browserify uses for browser compatible Node.js core modules.
+* More extensible than the Node.js module system.
+    * Add custom core modules.
+    * Add initializers for more file types, beyond the regular JavaScript, JSON, and Node.js binary modules.
+        * Node.js binaries are only supported in Node.js
+    * Change the top-level prefix (node_modules) and manifest (package.json) names.
+    * Define a custom method for getting source code from a path.
+    * Completely redefine module resolution behavior.
+* Under 5kB minified and gzipped.

 Installation
 ------------